pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

 Change Management is a feature of Organizations that enables role-based permissions for users on the Organization.
 Sites which list the Organization as a Supporting Organization are accessible to privileged members of the Organization.
 The roles exist to restrict who can deploy and manage other users in the Organization or sites it works on.

 ## Features
-* Partner Organizations with Change Management can add people as Administrators, Team Members, and Developers to the Organization.
+* Partner Organizations can add people as Administrators, Team Members, and Developers to the Organization.
-* Enterprise Organizations with Change Management can assign Administrator and Unprivileged roles to people in the Organization; and add people as Team Members or Developers to sites.
+* Enterprise Organizations with the Change Management add-on can assign Users or Supporting Organizations as Developers or Team Members to individual sites owned by the organization.
 * When an Organization is added to a site as a Supporting Organization (e.g. Agencies), the members and roles of the Organization are inherited for working on the site.
 All Organization members can access all sites associated with the Organization.
 * Agencies added to sites by subscription owners are able to use Change Management internally.
 * All users in an Organization can see other users and their roles.

 ## Managing People
 Each user in the Organization is assigned a role when they are invited to join, and the role is assigned by the user who invites them.
 Roles have predefined permissions that vary depending on which Dashboard you are in (Site or Organization).
 Administrators of the Organization assign roles at the **Organization Dashboard's People tab**.